xspatrian/crew-ship/README.md

-# My own automation with my bloody handy scripts
+# My own automation with my bloody hands scripts
 This repository contains the automation scripts for bug bounty